-I’ve made over $165k from my online business this year.
+I’ve made over $165k from my online business this year (update: by year end this number was $180k).

 I knew absolutely nothing about business, marketing, blogging, or making money online a few years ago.